 South America in the 1790s was a smuggler’s dream.
 If you were a clever operator with a swift boat it afforded tremendous opportunities, and Oliver Putnam was definitely clever.

 Putnam was born in 1777 in Newburyport.
 At age 14 or 15 he joined the imports firm of Farris & Stocker as confidential clerk.
-There he learned the shipping business, and in the 1790s he would make several journeys to South America, which made him a wealthy man able to retire by 1802.
+There he learned the shipping business, and in the 1790s he would make several journeys to South America.
+That made him a wealthy man able to retire by 1802.

 Sarah Anna Emery’s mother remembered the day one of his ships returned to the city.
 It would have been difficult to forget.
 While successful smugglers were always clever, it wasn’t every day that one of them decided to hollow out the boards on the hull of his ship to slip out of a country with his illegal goods.